Translated by Takuya Erik Watanabe

-A Suica card is convenient, but if you lose it, you will also lose all the money you have charged in it.
+A Suica card is convenient and allows holders to get in and out of stations and ride transportation with the tap of a card.
+However, if you lose this pre-paid card, you will also lose all the money you have charged in it.
 It's a small card, so it will be hard to find it again once it's gone.

-But, actually you can reissue a lost Suica.
-Today we will be introducing how to reissue a Suica.
+However, you can reissue your Suica.
+Today, we will be introducing how to get your Suica back.

 1. Make Sure Your Card Is a "My Suica"

 The only Suica card that you can reissue is the "My Suica" (lower card in photo), which has your personal information registered on it.
 Think about when you first issued your Suica.
 Did you register your name and age?
 If you did, you can reissue your Suica with no problem.

 If not, it will be very hard to differentiate your card from other ones, so you will just have to purchase a new one.